How to Use Red Light Therapy: The Complete Beginner’s Guide

 Session Duration by Goal

 Different therapeutic goals have slightly different optimal doses.
-Here are evidence-based guidelines:
+Here are research-informed guidelines::

 • Skin health / anti-aging: 10-20 minutes per area, 3-5x per week